My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Rainforest to the Gold Rush: This route connects Vancouver to Jasper with overnight stops in Whistler and Quesnel.

-The new Rockies to Red Rocks route will connect Denver to Moab with an overnight stop in Glenwood Springs.
+The new Rockies to Red Rocks route connects Denver to Moab (or vice versa) with an overnight stop in Glenwood Springs.
 After having ridden the Rocky Mountaineer in Canada, I’m really excited to hopefully ride this new route soon!

 Rocky Mountaineer Prices & Cost